gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

 whether or not the client has prior knowledge of the request requiring MFA.
 This means that additional endpoints can be changed into admin actions without any consequences.

+#### WebUI

+The WebUI will not support providing MFA for admin actions until Teleport 15.
+This means that administrators will need to upgrade their Proxy services to Teleport 15 alongside their Auth services to avoid getting admin actions denied.
+This must not cause any upgrading issues.

+#### HTTP endpoints

+Clients will not attempt to provide MFA for [HTTP endpoints](#http-endpoints).
+This means that http endpoints converted to gRPC admin action endpoints should not be made to require MFA until a full major version cycle has passed.

+#### TOTP support

+The WebUI and Teleport Connect will not support TOTP MFA for admin actions due to the lack of a universal TOTP MFA prompt for these applications.

 ### Audit Events